 - Place the potatoes, onions, and carrots in the bottom of a large slow cooker.
 Sprinkle generously with salt and pepper.
 Stir in two cloves of garlic and half of the fresh herbs.

 - Sprinkle the chicken thighs generously with salt and pepper then nestle them in with the potatoes and carrots.
-Pour the olive oil evenly over top, followed by the lemon juice and herbs.
+Pour the olive oil evenly over top, followed by the lemon juice, remaining garlic, and herbs.
 Place the lemon slices over top.

 - Cook on high for four hours or on low for 8 hours.
 When the chicken is finished, remove the sliced lemon, squeezing it out a bit if you want extra lemony flavor.
 Preheat the broiled and place the chicken thighs on a pan under the broiler for 3-4 minutes or until browned and crisp.
 Serve immediately with the vegetables.